 Administrative Site Review

-An Administrative Site Review is a site plan that is administratively approved by city staff before subsequent approvals and permits can be processed for construction, development activity, or other work that does not qualify as a Plot Plan under the UDO, Section 10.2.7.
-A pre-application conference is recommended, but not required as part of this process.
+An Administrative Site Review is a site plan that is administratively approved by city staff before approvals and permits can be processed for construction, development activity, or other work that does not qualify as a Plot Plan in the Unified Development Ordinance (UDO), Section 10.2.7.

-The project must be zoned a district that allows the proposed use and is listed in the Unified Development Ordinance and City of Raleigh Zoning Map.
+The project must be zoned in a district that allows the proposed use and is listed in the UDO and City of Raleigh Zoning Map.

 Ensure that the parcel(s) are properly recorded at the Wake County Register of Deeds Office with an assigned PIN (parcel identification number) and address.

 If the project includes land disturbance 12,000 sq ft or greater, requires public improvements, or a new recorded map, then an exclusive site approval process is required.
 Please see Concurrent Site Review for more information.

 If the project does not include the items listed above, it may be eligible to proceed directly to Commercial Standard Review.
 For more information or questions, please call 919-996-2495.

 An entitlement or approval of an Administrative Site Review in accordance with the UDO, Chapter 10.
 No permits issued.